What’s a PA?

 ALT Prefectural Advisor

 Hi there!
 I was born in Maryland and grew up in Richmond, Virginia.
 That’s right; a proud citizen of the US of A!
 Thanks to an awesome physics teacher in high school, I went on to study physics at the University of Virginia.
 Because I love a good challenge, I also decided to pursue a Japanese language and literature major alongside it.
 In the end, it turned out I’m using my Japanese degree a whole lot more than my physics degree.
 Who would’ve thought!

-These last two years my base school has been Seiseiko Senior High School, and I have really enjoyed my time teaching and being a part of the Kumamoto community.
+Before becoming PA, I spent 2 years teaching at Seiseiko Senior High School, and through doing so have really enjoyed my time teaching and being a part of the Kumamoto community.